China's Tencent builds stake in UK digital bank Monzo - NewsBreak

 Earlier this month, Monzo received funding from investors such as Abu Dhabi Growth Fund and Coatue.

-Tencent holds stakes in major U.S. tech companies, including electric-car maker Tesla Inc and photo-messaging app maker Snap Inc.
+Tencent holds stakes in major U.S. tech companies, including electric-car maker Tesla Inc (TSLA.O) and photo-messaging app maker Snap Inc (SNAP.N).